-- From IBM Social Program Management Design System 4.0.0 onwards, new features, server-side enhancements, and defect fixes are supported only in the most recent IBM Cúram Social Program Management version lines. - The IBM Social Program Management Design System 3.x.x version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.10 -7.0.11. - The IBM Social Program Management Design System 2.6 version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.4 -7.0.9.
+- From IBM Social Program Management Design System 5.0.0 onwards, new features, server-side enhancements, and defect fixes are supported only in the most recent IBM Cúram Social Program Management version lines.
+Security fixes and defect fixes are supported on IBM Cúram Social Program Management 7.0.10-7.0.11. - The IBM Social Program Management Design System 3.x.x version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.10 -7.0.11. - The IBM Social Program Management Design System 2.6 version line continues to be supported for security updates and critical defect fixes only on the older compatible version lines of IBM Cúram Social Program Management, 7.0.4 -7.0.9.

-For more information about the support strategy, see "Citizen Engagement support strategy" on page 29.
+For more information about the support strategy, see "Citizen Engagement support strategy" on page 31.